Employee Benefits: What Happens When I Leave?

 The following summary is for employees who leave employment with Pinellas County for reasons other than retirement.
 For a summary of retirement benefits, see: Retiree Benefits: What Happens When I Retire?

 Coverage End Date

 Your benefits coverage through the County ends on the last day of the pay period in which your separation occurs.
-This includes medical, prescription, vision, dental, life, flexible spending accounts, short-term disability and long-term disability.
+This includes medical, prescription, vision, dental, life, flexible spending accounts, short term disability, long term disability and voluntary benefits.

 You may be eligible to continue your medical, prescription, vision, dental or Healthcare Flexible Spending Account (FSA) participation.
 The coverage is the same as the active employee plans.
 COBRA can be continued for up to 18 months.
-Your COBRA enrollment materials will be mailed to your home address by Discovery Benefits.
-Please contact Discovery Benefits at (866) 451-3399 with questions about benefit continuation.
+Your COBRA enrollment materials will be mailed to your home address by COBRAGuard/iTedium.
+Please contact COBRAGuard/iTedium at (866) 442-6272 with questions about benefit continuation.
 Learn more about COBRA rates.

 When you leave Pinellas County employment, you are no longer eligible to make contributions to your deferred compensation account.
 Based on your current balance, you can take a distribution, roll your funds into another qualified plan or leave the funds in your account.
 Contact your deferred compensation provider to discuss your options:

 - Empower Retirement (previously MassMutual): (800) 528-9009